 Weeds in your garden can be a pain at the best of times… invasive weeds are even worse!
 Here is a list of the top 5 invasive weeds in the UK and what to look out for:

-As well as being an invasive species of plant, the sap that Giant hogweed produces can actually cause severe burns and blisters when coming into contact with human skin.
+As well as being an invasive species of plant, the sap that Giant hogweed produces can actually cause severe burns and blisters when coming into contact with human and animal skin.
+Please do be careful if you have either young children or dogs and you see this plant as it has killed a young woman before.

 Even though this weed produces pretty pink flowers, do not be deceived!
 This plant is highly invasive.